alkimozaygen/RepRes-Project1/PA1_template.md

 steps_by_day_new <- aggregate(steps ~ date, raw_data, sum)
 ```

-### 7-Histogram of the total number of steps taken each day after missing values are imputed
+Histogram of the total number of steps taken each day after missing values are imputed

 ```r
 hist(steps_by_day_new$steps, col = "blue", xlab = "Total Number of Steps", ylab = "Frequency", main = "Total Number of Steps Taken Each Day with the new inputs")